-Nearly one in three consumers have resolved to reduce their debts in 2009, according to New Year's resolutions outlined in a new nationwide poll from CreditCards.com.
-But in spite of the economic crisis, Americans are more committed to spending time with family and losing weight in the new year than erasing their debt.
+About 1 in 3 consumers resolved to reduce their debt in 2009, based on New Year’s resolutions outlined in a new poll from CreditCards.com.
+Still, Americans are more committed to spending time with family and losing weight than erasing their debt.

 |Have you made any of the following resolutions for the new year?|